-A. Contingent Stock as "Stock" - Continuity of Interest
+A. Contingent Stock as Stock - Continuity of Interest

-Contingent stock is treated as "stock" for reorganization purposes, so long as the advance ruling guidelines are met.
+As with escrowed stock, most practitioners observe the convention that, if contingent stock satisfies the former advance ruling tests in Rev. Proc.
+84-42, it is treated as stock qualifying for tax-free treatment.
 See part VI.B., above.
 The value of the fixed and contingent stock may be measured on the day before a binding contract is entered into.
 See part VI.D., above.